Duplicate Content and SEO: Is There Really a Penalty?

 What Is Duplicate Content?

-Duplicate content is any text, photo or other HTML element that appears in more than one place on the internet.
-That includes all URLs, whether they’re pages on your site or elsewhere on the web.
-It’s often best to break duplicate content down into two categories:
+Duplicate content is any text, photo, or other HTML element that appears in more than one place on the internet.
+That includes all URLs, whether they point to live pages on your site or to pages elsewhere on the web.

 Why Is Having Duplicate Content an Issue for SEO?